mkosco/Procedural-Terrain/README.md

 # Procedural-Terrain
-Procedural Terrain generation using Perlin Noise
+Procedural Terrain generation using Perlin Noise with a simple controll and camera script to explore the generated Terrain